remyeltorro/remyeltorro.github.io/_pages/about.md

 <strong>Celldetective</strong>

-Goal: make accessible the study of immune and cancer cell interactions (or biomimetic surface) to experimentalists with little to no programming skills
+**Goal:** make a tool to allow experimentalists with low to no coding skills to measure cell interactions from microscopy images with single-cell resolution

-Challenges: mixed cell populations, high density, heterogeneous and partial fluorescence marking, important data volume (~50-150 Gb per experiment)
+**Challenges:** mixed cell populations, high density, heterogeneous and partial fluorescence marking, important data volume (~50-150 Gb per experiment)

-Techniques:
+**Techniques:**
-* traditional or Deep-learning segmentation (StarDist, Cellpose), with dataset curation and model training
+- traditional or Deep-learning segmentation (StarDist, Cellpose), with dataset curation and model training
-* cell tracking with a Bayesian tracker (bTrack)
+- cell tracking with a Bayesian tracker (bTrack)
-* event class formulation to describe the dynamic cell states.
+- event class formulation to describe the dynamic cell states.
 Automation with convolutional models interpreting single-cell signals (classification, regression)
-* neighborhood schemes to link the single-cells of a population (e.g. cancer cells) to the single-cells of the other population (e.g. immune cells) and describe cell pairs
+- neighborhood schemes to link the single-cells of a population (e.g. cancer cells) to the single-cells of the other population (e.g. immune cells) and describe cell pairs
 ... and many more interesting techniques!

-Delivery: a Python package accompanied by a complete graphical interface, forming a closed and intuitive ecosystem to correct images, segment, track & measure cells, pick up events, compute neighborhoods, plot results (survival functions, measurement distributions, collapse single-cell signals with respect to an event time)...
+**Delivery:** a Python package accompanied by a complete graphical interface, forming a closed and intuitive ecosystem to correct images, segment, track & measure cells, pick up events, compute neighborhoods, plot results (survival functions, measurement distributions, collapse single-cell signals with respect to an event time)...
 Developed in close collaboration with experimentalist / users.
 Software routinely used in LAI & CINaM on several projects.

 <strong>Yeast cell detection</strong>